In today’s world, we see technological advancements more than ever.

 There is no stand-alone industry standard for creating an IT strategic plan.
 There are various processes and examples for strategic planning in an IT organization.
 Most of them have some common thread between each other, but every single one of them is unique in its own way.

-Let’s have a look at some samples for IT strategic plan development.
+Let's have a look at some examples of IT strategy plans.

 Source: CMS Technologies

 As we can see in the given visual, CMS technologies divide the IT strategy development process into three main layers.
 These are Design, Develop, and Deliver.

 Each of these layers consists of 3-4 steps which ensure in-depth development of the strategic plan every step of the way.
 Starting from the company assets all the way to communication helps us analyze the plan in detail.

 IT Strategy Plan Example 2

 The IT strategy example from CIO Index is a bit more complex.
 The whole process is broken down into seven different steps, and each one of them has 1-3 layers under it.
 This plan starts with identifying business divers and creating an IT vision.